DenverUrbanism features content provided by both regular contributors and guest authors.

 Our regular contributors are:

 Ken Schroeppel is the founder and administrator of DenverUrbanism and its companion website and blog, DenverInfill.
 Ken is Director of Professional Engagement/Instructor in the Master of Urban and Regional Planning program in the College of Architecture and Planning at the University of Colorado Denver, where he lectures on the history of Denver’s built environment, and professional applications in planning.
 Prior to joining the CU Denver faculty, Ken worked for 12 years as a planning consultant and project manager.
 Ken received his Master in Urban and Regional Planning degree from CU Denver and is a member of the American Institute of Certified Planners.
 Ken serves on the Board of Directors of the Downtown Denver Partnership’s Denver Civic Ventures organization as well as Union Station Advocates, on the Steering Committee of YIMBY Denver, and has served for years in various roles with the Downtown Denver Partnership, the Urban Land Institute, the American Planning Association, and the Congress for the New Urbanism.
 In addition to teaching, blogging, and exploring cities, Ken is often giving presentations on Denver’s urban history and current development to organizations throughout the region, and can be frequently found leading walking tours in the Downtown Denver area.

 Ryan Dravitz is DenverUrbanism’s Assistant Editor and a bicycle-wielding urban photographer and student studying for his Bachelor’s degree in Construction Management with the potential for future studies in Urban Planning.
 True to his construction management interests, Ryan thrives on photographing urban infill construction projects as well as urban scenes in general throughout Denver.
-Residing in Capitol Hill, Ryan lives the urbanist lifestyle, using and embracing the city around him.
+Residing in central Denver, Ryan lives the urbanist lifestyle, using and embracing the city around him.

 Ryan Mulligan is an urban planner focusing on transit-oriented development and other transit support projects with Jacobs Engineering, one of the world’s largest providers of professional technical engineering, construction, operations, and maintenance service projects across the globe, including many in Colorado.
 Ryan received his Master of Urban and Regional Planning from University of Colorado Denver in 2009 and a Bachelor of Environmental Design from University of Colorado Boulder in 2007.
 Ryan is a member of the Urban Land Institute (ULI) and its Young Leaders Partnership Forum which provides an ongoing opportunity to meet and collaborate with other young leaders on real estate issues.